paulsamuels/PSStyle/README.md

     @end

-In `+[MyColorDispatcher canHandleStyleSelector:]` we declare that this dispatcher will claim to handle any selector with the suffix `Color`.
-The `@dynamic` property we declared was `backgroundColor` so this dispatcher should be called.
+In `+[MyColorResolver canHandleStyleSelector:]` we declare that this resolver will claim to handle any selector with the suffix `Color`.
+The `@dynamic` property we declared was `backgroundColor` so this resolver should be called.

 In `styleAssetWithKey:metaData:` we are handed the metadata.
 In the case of calling `-[MyStyle backgroundColor]` we would receive the string `redColor` as defined in our plist.
 We then call this method on `UIColor` and return the result.

 This is the simplest use case and provides the flexibility to externally configure an apps colours, albeit the nasty convenience method colours.
-Check the dispatchers in the example project for more complex things involving caching, image lookup and image generation.
+Check the resolvers in the example project for more complex things involving caching, image lookup and image generation.